mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Limit feedback on repeated patterns

 If there's a repeated pattern, don't flag it every single time.
-As discussed in the [previous section](#start-high-level and-work-your-way-down), there is a cost
+As discussed in the [previous section](#start-high-level and-work-your-way-down), there is a cost to every note you give.
+You don't want to spend your time writing the same note 25 times and the author certainly doesn't want to read 25 duplicate notes.
+If you see a pattern repeat two or three times, it's fine to call that out each time.
+Anything more than that, just trust the author to understand they need to fix the pattern.

+For exmple:

+>Style guide forbids abbreviations in names, so we should change `net_name` to `network_name`
+>(ditto for `ip_addr` -> `ip_address`)

+>Function names should have a an underscore if they're not part of the module's public interface.
+>(ditto throughout)

 ## Give notes based on principles, not opinion

 Try to give objective notes.
 If you say, "Refactor, this is ugly," you can't really have a discussion about this.
-If you say, "I found this hard to understand," that's objective.
-Things like "we can avoid duplicating logic if X"
+Things like "we can avoid duplicating logic if X."

+Software development is partly an art form, so sometimes it is hard to articulate exactly what's wrong with it in terms of established principles.
+In these cases, still try to keep it as objective as possible.
+If you say, "I found this hard to understand," that's at least an objective statement.

+Provide supporting evidence where possible in the form of links.
+The best thing to link to is your style guide.
+Top-voted StackOverflow answers can work too.

 ## Respect the scope of the review